Websites for principal information and further reading:

 In 2009, Timothy A. Mirtz, et al, using Hill’s criteria of causation, reported that “No supportive evidence is found for the chiropractic subluxation being associated with any disease process or of creating suboptimal health conditions requiring intervention.”
 (Chiropractic and Manual Therapies 17:13)

 Issues of contemporary chiropractic are fully reviewed by chiropractor Sam Homola.

 A comprehensive review by the US National Institutes of Health of all the commonly encountered herbs, explaining their history and science.
 Virtually all conclusions are that ‘There is not enough scientific evidence to support xxx for any of its claimed uses.’

 A review of regulatory issues surrounding Chinese herbalism.
-China’s TCM exports to the EU were valued at £152 M in 2010, £276 M in 2016, so financial interests have to be be considered.
+China’s TCM exports to the EU were valued at £152 M in 2010, £276 M in 2016, and are predicted to reach sales of $2.0B by 2030 – so financial interests have to be be considered.